pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

                 accuracies_test.append(accuracy(graph, X_test, Y_test))
 {% endhighlight %}

 There is a parameter `monitor` which allows to enable monitoring.
 If it is activated, the accuracy on the training and the test set will be computed periodically.
 Then at the end of the training, the learning curves will be shown.
-It is very practical to analyze the dynamic of training or to check if overfitting occured.
+It is very practical to analyze the dynamic of training or to check if overfitting occurred.

 All that remains to do is calling the function!
 With this architecture, you should obtain about 91.5% of accuracy with only one pass over the dataset and reach more than 92% with more passes.
-One pass take a little less than 3s on my computuer.
+One pass takes a little less than 3s on my computer.
 I find the performance pretty decent!

 To modify the architecture, you just have to change the value of the variable `layer`.
-For instance, to use a 3 layer neural network whose layers have respectively a size of 128, 64 and 10, you just have to replace `layers = [10]` by `layers = [128, 64, 10]`.
+For instance, to use a 3 layers neural network whose layers have respectively a size of 128, 64 and 10, you just have to replace `layers = [10]` by `layers = [128, 64, 10]`.
 After 10 passes, these architectures achieve 97.8% of accuracy.
 It is an incredible result for our little library!

 # Interpretation

-Our networks achieve great results but can we go further and try to understand a bit how they work?
+Our networks achieve great results, but can we go further and try to understand a bit how they work?
 We will explore two ways of understanding them.
 Firstly, we are going to try to understand the role of the weights and we will conjecture that neural networks combine elementary features to create complex ones and finally take a decision.
 Then, we will see that indeed, neural networks create features that are discriminating and allows to take a decision.

 ## Weights

 The first layer of neurons directly takes the intensities of pixels as inputs.
-Consequently it is possible to visualize the weights and to interpret them.
+Consequently, it is possible to visualize the weights and to interpret them.

-If $$W$$ is the weights matrice of the first layer which contains $$m$$ neurones then the $$j^{th}$$ column corresponds to the $$j^{th}$$ neuron and the coefficient $$w_{ij}$$ to the weight of neuron $$j$$ associated to pixel $$i$$.
-Thus, it is possible to reshape the $$j^{th}$$ column into an image and see the importance of each pixel for each neurone.
-The image below shows clearly how to interpret the weights matrice:
+If $$W$$ is the weights matrix of the first layer which contains $$m$$ neurons then the $$j^{th}$$ column corresponds to the $$j^{th}$$ neuron and the coefficient $$w_{ij}$$ to the weight of neuron $$j$$ associated to pixel $$i$$.
+Thus, it is possible to reshape the $$j^{th}$$ column into an image and see the importance of each pixel for each neuron.
+The image below shows clearly how to interpret the weights matrix:

 ![Interpretation of the weights matrix of the first layer](/media/img/part2/weights_visualization.svg){: .center-image .modal-image }